Summer time on the French

 endowed in hotels, from five-star palaces such as the Negresco, to

-backpacker hotels away from the tourist quarters.
+backpacker hotels away from the tourist quarter.
 And of

 course